U.S. top court blocks release of Trump 'Dreamer' immigrant documents

-WASHINGTON (Reuters) - The U.S. Supreme Court on Friday granted a request by President Donald Trump’s administration to block the immediate release of documents concerning his decision to end a program that shielded from deportation hundreds of thousands of young adults dubbed “Dreamers” brought into the country illegally as children.
+WASHINGTON (Reuters) - The U.S. Supreme Court on Friday granted a request by President Donald Trump’s administration to block the release of documents concerning his decision to end a program that shielded from deportation hundreds of thousands of young adults dubbed “Dreamers” brought into the country illegally as children.

-The justices put on hold an order by a federal judge in San Francisco for the administration to turn over the internal documents as part of several lawsuits he is overseeing, including one led by California’s Democratic attorney general, challenging the legality of Trump’s September decision.
+The nine-member, conservative-majority court, acting despite objections from its four liberal justices, put on hold an order by U.S. District Judge William Alsup in San Francisco for the administration to turn over the internal documents by Dec.
+22 as part of lawsuits he is overseeing challenging the legality of Trump’s September decision.
+One of the suits is led by California’s Democratic attorney general, Xavier Becerra.

-The court’s action will remain in effect until the justices decide whether to permanently block U.S. District Judge William Alsup’s order in the lawsuits regarding the Deferred Action for Childhood Arrivals (DACA) program created by Trump’s Democratic predecessor Barack Obama.
+The lawsuits accuse the administration of violating the U.S. Constitution’s due process guarantee as well as statutory legal requirements in rescinding the Deferred Action for Childhood Arrivals (DACA) program created by Trump’s Democratic predecessor Barack Obama.
 Under Trump’s action, the protections offered by DACA disappear in March.

-The lawsuits accuse the administration of violating the U.S. Constitution’s due process guarantee as well as statutory legal requirements for such a move.
+The Supreme Court action will remain in effect until it decides whether to permanently block Alsup’s order.
+It gave the challengers until next week to respond.

+Justice Department spokesman Devin O‘Malley said the department “is pleased with the Supreme Court’s decision today putting on hold the district court’s overreach.
+The Department of Homeland Security acted within its lawful authority in deciding to wind down DACA in an orderly manner, and the Justice Department believes the courts will ultimately agree.”

 Since its inception, the DACA program has provided protection from deportation and work permits to about 800,000 mostly Hispanic young adults brought into the United States illegally by their parents.
 At the time Trump announced the rescinding of the program, about 690,000 people were protected under DACA.

-Trump rescinded the program as part of his hard-line immigration policies, calling DACA an unconstitutional overreach by Obama.
+Trump scrapped the program as part of his hard-line immigration policies, calling DACA an unconstitutional overreach by Obama.
 Trump gave Congress until March to come up with new protections for the Dreamers.

 Dreamers are a fraction of the roughly 11 million illegal immigrants in the United States.